Junwon03/pi-framework-junwon/README.md

 ### Legacy audit artifacts

-Original-window cumulative tables and permutations, retrospective pattern labels and their threshold grid, S1 scale invariance, S2 perturbation, ST15 alternate reconstruction, ST16 method comparisons, ST17 trajectories, and earlier enhancement tables are retained for reproducibility but excluded from the revised evidentiary package.
+Original-window cumulative tables and permutations, retrospective pattern labels and their threshold grid, historical scale-invariance and perturbation outputs, ST15 alternate reconstruction, ST16 method comparisons, ST17 trajectories, and earlier enhancement tables are retained for reproducibility but excluded from the revised evidentiary package.
+The ST17 trajectory remains a retrospective audit analysis, while its 2008 illustration is included in the submission as Supplementary Figure S2.

 The study is a retrospective characterization of five selected cases.
 It does not establish universal validation, prospective prediction, calibrated false-alarm performance, causal channel roles, or population-level cross-domain generalization.